Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 I mean, it was oppressively hot.

-We of course had the casualties that were shot that we were trying to triage.
+We, of course, had the casualties that were shot that we were trying to triage.

 And then we had to lead the evacuation.

-Me and a couple of other combat vets that were there lead the evacuation of the people out to get people out safely.
+Me and a couple other combat vets that were there lead the evacuation of the people out to get people out safely.

 And then there were wheelchairs on the ground, people who were not, they weren't like Sean.

-I mean, it was just I w I was surprised they let anybody out without checking everybody's phone.
+I was surprised they let anybody out without checking everybody's phone.

 I really was.